zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 ---
 layout: post
-title:  "An open letter to Łukasz Langa (and the PSF CoC WG)"
+title:  "An open letter to the PSF CoC WG"
-date:   2024-07-19
+date:   2024-07-20
 categories: politics, Python, the PSF
 ---